jazzband/sorl-thumbnail/docs/template.rst

         <img src="{{ item.image.url }}" style="margin:{{ item.image|margin:"1000x1000" }}">
     </div>

-The above is a rather syntetic example the more common usecase is when you want boxes of images of a certain size but you do not want to crop them::
+The above is a rather synthetic example the more common use case is when you want boxes of images of a certain size but you do not want to crop them::

     {% for profile in profiles %}